tymyrddin/purple/source/docs/ai-security/context.md

 That opacity is what makes the context layer attackable.
 There is no single field to audit; there is a history to shape.

+The AI component's function here is to combine structured and unstructured inputs into a composite risk score.
+The concrete state change is what passes to the decision layer: an event that entered with a raw classification label leaves with an enriched risk score incorporating device reputation, account history, and peer signals.
+That score is richer than the label it replaced and harder to trace back to any individual contributing signal.

 ## How context gets shaped over time

 *Slow-burn accounts that establish clean histories before pivoting to abuse*: An account that spends three